FlowFuse/website/src/handbook/development/releases/planning.md

 ### Types

- - **Epic**: a significant feature or piece of work that doesn't easily fit into a single release.
+ - **Epic**: a significant feature or piece of work.
 It will typically have a number of Stories and/or Tasks associated with it that can be delivered iteratively.
+Typically, an Epic shouldn't be assigned to the "Up Next" section; instead, the subtasks describing the first, second, third iterations can be assigned to this section and should be linked to the Epic.

  - **Story**: a *user-oriented* description of a feature.
 It should describe what a user should be able to do and identify the value that brings to the user.